theoddora/Interview_Prep/System Design/03_Scalability.md

 by the speed of light.
 Not to mention the increased error rate when sending data across the public internet over long distances.

-This is why CDN clusters are placed in multiple geographical loca- tions to be closer to clients.
+This is why CDN clusters are placed in multiple geographical locations to be closer to clients.
 But how do clients know which cluster is closest to them?
 One way is via *global DNS load balancing*: an extension to DNS that considers the location of the client inferred from its IP, and returns a list of the geographically closest clusters